Non-Coding RNA Core Facility

 The work is done on a fee-for-service basis.

-The ncRNA Core is directed by Dr. Frank Slack, Director of the Harvard Medical School Initiative for RNA Medicine (HIRM).
+The ncRNA Core is co-directed by Dr. Frank Slack, Director of the Harvard Medical School Initiative for RNA Medicine (HIRM).
 Established in 2014 as the Institute for RNA Medicine and hosted by the BIDMC Cancer Center, the HIRM brings together leading investigators in the field to accelerate investigations into how non-coding RNA functions and how these insights can be used to develop new therapies.
-Learn more about the HMS Initiative for RNA Medicine here.

 The Core will provide the following capabilities for ncRNA biology: